tf3193/mscs630Flagg/prj/StegProject/README.md

 #HOW TO RUN:
-create a "pictures" directory under src.
+create a "pictures" directory.
 This is where all pictures you use to hide your text file in will be stored.

 run `python main.py` and choose your options.